Taiwan Solidarity Party: History

+Political position

+The TSU was once described as left-wing progressive, but now supports right-wing conservative policies.
+The TSU is politically conservative and opposed to transgender rights.
+TSU's socially conservative stance sets it apart from other progressive Pan-Green political parties.

+The TSU endorsed Donald Trump at 2020 United States presidential election.
+After Trump won the 2024 United States presidential election, TSU's party leader Chou Ni-an expressed a favorable view of Trump, saying "the TSU is the closest party to the Republican Party within Taiwan".

+The TSU is also described as "ultranationalist" due to its strong anti-Chinese sentiment.

 Yasukuni Shrine visit

 The visit to the Yasukuni Shrine by TSU chairman Shu Chin-chiang in April 2005 generated a controversy across the political spectrum and further made their party goals more ambiguous to the voters.
 However, the TSU has made it clear that it would achieve its goal of total independence by all means.
-Chairman Shu denied the visit should be seen as support for militarism, and claimed it was a goodwill gesture to Taiwan's former colonial master Japan to further strengthen the security of the Pacific region.
+Chairman Shu denied the visit should be seen as support for militarism, and claimed it was a goodwill gesture to Japan to further strengthen the security of the Pacific region.
 Chairman Su also emphasized that there is a need to remind the Taiwanese public that the People's Republic of China is aiming 700 missiles towards Taiwan and that Japan would be an important ally if China were inclined to invade.

 Chairman Shu's visit, however, gave opportunity to aboriginal legislator Kao Chin Su-mei to gain publicity by protesting with her supporters at the chairman's arrival at the Chiang Kai-Shek International Airport, now renamed Taiwan Taoyuan International Airport.
-Later on the TSU press conference was disrupted by an angry mob from the members of pro-unification Patriot Association (愛國同心會), who showed their disagreement and dissatisfaction by throwing eggs at the conference building.
+Later on the TSU press conference was disrupted by an angry mob from the members of pro-unification Patriot Association who showed their disagreement and dissatisfaction by throwing eggs at the conference building.
 The DPP, the ruling party, kept a low profile in this controversy and attempts to distance itself from the incident.

 Current status

-The TSU suffered defeat in the December 2005 local elections, along with its pan-green partner the DPP, and failed to win any municipal mayoral or county magistrate seats.
+The TSU and its pan-green partner, the DPP, suffered defeat in the December 2005 local elections and failed to win any municipal mayoral or county magistrate seats.
 Its representation in the Legislative Yuan was eliminated by the 2008 election when it failed to win any district-contested seats and failed to gain the 5% threshold for proportional representation.

 In the 2012 legislative elections, the TSU won 8.98% of the popular vote and earned three representatives to the Legislative Yuan, renewing its status as a credible third party in Taiwanese government.
-The 2016 legislative elections saw the TSU win 2.51% of all votes, not enough for representation.
+The 2016 legislative elections saw the TSU win 2.51% of all votes, which was insufficient for representation.
 The latest loss lead to the resignation of party chairman Huang Kun-huei.
 Shortly after, all of the party's workforce was laid off.

+In June 2025, the Taiwan Solidarity Union changed its name to the Taiwan Solidarity Party to lessen confusion between it and non-political organizations such as societies, clubs, and labor unions.